 Four sites on the List of UNESCO World Heritage, the refined atmosphere of Champagne Houses, a city immersed in an atmosphere imbued with both the elegance of Art Deco facades and streets and relaxed the lively cafe terraces, an abundant and varied program of events, a natural environment where green is king...
 Reims opens its doors and welcomes you.

 A two thousand year history...

 It was after this baptism, which sealed the reconciliation of Church and State, born as the monarchy of divine right French.
-It is also thanks to him that Reims become the seat of kings of France.
+It's also thanks to him that Reims become the seat of the coronation of the kings of France.

 The city of coronations: In 816 occurred the first royal coronation in Reims, that of Louis the Pious.
 The ceremony, usually five hours long, took place in the Cathedral of Notre Dame, since it was built.
 She continued by the coronation banquet at the Palais du Tau and a pilgrimage to the body of Bishop Remi, in the basilica dedicated to him.
 The most memorable coronation remains that the dolphin Charles VII, led to Reims by Joan of Arc July 17, 1429 after the siege of Orleans.
 A total of 33 sovereigns have been crowned at Reims, the latest being Charles X in 1825.

 In the Middle Ages Reims prospered by selling her sheets, linens and other textile fairs in the south of Champagne and trading with the Hanseatic League.
 The rise of champagne, from the reign of Louis XIV, came complete range of its productions.

 Two of the most famous sons of the city, Jean-Baptiste Colbert, Comptroller General of the King's finances, and Jean-Baptiste de La Salle, precursor of modern pedagogy, Reims were born in the seventeenth century.